Once you've been accepted to a study abroad program, there's a lot to do before you go! Plan ahead to be sure you complete all the necessary steps.

 Check with your current health insurance provider about coverage while abroad.
 We encourage you to retain any health insurance you currently have, even if you are required by W&M or your university abroad to register for their health insurance.
 If you have questions about the W&M student health coverage, contact [[trsike, Trista Sikes]], Student Insurance Coordinator at the Student Health Center at (757) 221-2978.

-Supplemental health insurance is included in the cost or registration fee for W&M summer, La Plata, Sevilla, Oxford & Beijing semester programs.
-For students not on these programs, the Global Education Office at the Reves Center has partnered with Cultural Insurance Services International for reasonably-priced insurance while abroad.
+Supplemental health insurance is mandatory, and provided through Cultural Insurance Services International (CISI).
+This cost is included in the cost or registration fee for W&M summer, La Plata, Sevilla, Oxford & Beijing semester programs.
+For students not on these programs, the cost will be billed directly to the student's account during the billing cycles they are abroad.
 CISI insurance includes coverage for medical reunion, evacuation and other emergency situations that may not be covered by your primary insurance but is necessary while abroad.
-CISI insurance is required for all students participating in W&M exchange or assisted enrollment programs and must be purchased through the Global Edcuation Office at the Reves Center.

 All students should make an appointment at the W&M Student Health Center BEFORE going abroad to make sure all immunizations are up-to-date.